-In compliance with the President's Management Agenda E-Gov initiative, the Federal Railroad Administration (FRA) will post all new FY 2005 grant opportunities, cooperative agreements, as well as modifications to current grants or cooperative agreements on the Federal Government Egrant website found at http://www.grants.gov.
+In compliance with President Trump's Management Agenda E-Gov initiative, the Federal Railroad Administration (FRA) posts grant opportunities, cooperative agreements, as well as modifications to current grants or cooperative agreements on Grants.gov found at http://www.grants.gov.
 Grants.gov is a "one-stop shop" for all potential grantees to electronically find and apply for grants and cooperative agreements.
-The site contains information on over 900 grant programs that are offered by more than 25 Federal grant-making agencies.

-Second, the organization must be registered in the Federal government's System for Award Management found at https://www.sam.gov/portal/public/SAM.
+Second, register your organization in the Federal government's System for Award Management (SAM) found at https://www.sam.gov.
 Please note, SAM registration cannot be completed without a DUNS number.

 Third, complete an Authorized Organization Representative (AOR) profile on Grants.gov and create a Grants.gov username and password at: https://www.grants.gov/web/grants/applicants/organization-registration.html.
 The E-Biz POC at the applicant’s organization must respond to the registration email from Grants.gov and login at www.Grants.gov to authorize the applicant as the AOR.

 Fourth, submit an application addressing all requirements outlined in the Notice of Funding Opportunity (NOFO).
 Grants.gov has a new tool called “Workspace” that allows greater flexibility as you prepare your application.
 It also can help reduce technical issues when you are submitting your application.
 Learn more about “Workspace” at: https://www.grants.gov/web/grants/applicants/workspace-overview.html.